BES-QSIG/docs/introduction_to_markdown.md

 cat (greeting)
 ```

-Other languages are also possible, such as for `python`:
+Other languages are also possible e.g.

     ```python
     greeting = 'Hello world!'